You might be wondering what the best lease management software is, or you may be considering whether or not it’s time to upgrade from spreadsheets.

 With attractive implementation costs and an intuitive user interface, LeaseQuery is a powerful contender.
 As with many SaaS offerings, it can be picky about your browser, so you’ll want to be sure to test that your chosen browser is compatible.

 The easy-to-use software makes the accounting side of lease management very easy.
 Users can allocate costs to multiple cost centers and company codes.
 The solution will transition journal entries between legacy and existing lease accounting standards.

 The product gets timely updates to respond to feature requests and the occasional bug.
-With built-in controls for data entry validation, duplicate content prevention, and a full audit trail, there are no data mysteries.
+There are no data mysteries, as there are built-in controls for:

 The vendor offers an 80-day implementation process.

 None built in, although manual abstraction by accounting lease experts is available for a fee.

 LeaseQuery lease management software provides a reporting suite with over 100 ways to view important data.
 Journal entries, disclosure reports, and amortization schedules are all included.

 Running and creating custom reports is very easy, and it has all footnote disclosures you’ll need for reporting.
 A downside to the reporting which will likely be addressed soon is the ability to combine reporting components to create more consolidated reports.

 Mastering the reporting module will take some practice, but is nowhere near difficult.
 The software offers consolidated disclosure reports for critical dates, usage limits, rent abatements, and payment escalations.

 LeaseQuery is a general ledger agnostic system that integrates with the customer’s accounting software of choice such as Microsoft Dynamics, Oracle, and SAP.
 Another key integration is with Infor for GAAP-compliant accounting.